chartjs/Chart.js/docs/charts/line.md

 * `'after'`: Step-after Interpolation
 * `'middle'`: Step-middle Interpolation

-If the `steppedLine` value is set to anything other than false, `lineTension` will be ignored.
+If the `stepped` value is set to anything other than false, `lineTension` will be ignored.

 ## Configuration Options